pcu-consortium/poc-inAndOutSpark/README.md

 **Note 2 :** It is possible to monitor the execution of the job at http://IpOfSparkServer:4040 (only during the execution of the job).
 **Note 3 :** It is also possible to monitor the jobs at http://IpOfSparkServer:8080.

+The Spark server used and other [Spark parameters](https://spark.apache.org/docs/latest/configuration.html#available-properties) can also be configured below the "conf" top-level configuration block : spark.master, spark.app.name, spark.driver.memory... as well as global parameters : duration (of streaming window), Kafka's & ElasticSearch's.

 ## Example incoming data

 - file [aExample](aExample)